Kevin-Cutler/MechaCar_Statistical_Analysis/README.md

 ### Hypotheisis

-H0 : There is no statistical difference between the safety rating for MechaCar compared to its competitors.
+#### H0 : There is no statistical difference between the safety rating for MechaCar compared to its competitors.
-Ha : There is a statistical difference between the safety rating for MechaCar compared to its competitors
+#### Ha : There is a statistical difference between the safety rating for MechaCar compared to its competitors.

 ## Statistical test to use to test the hypothesis?
 And why?